-Ross Anderson is Professor of Security Engineering at Cambridge University where his research ranges from cryptography through hardware tamper resistance and peer-to-peer systems to the social-science aspects of security.
-He initiated the study of the economics of security while on visits to Berkeley in 2001-2, working with Hal Varian, and organised the first workshop on the subject here in 2001.
+Ross Anderson (@rossjanderson) is the Professor of Security Engineering at Cambridge University where his research ranges from cryptography through hardware tamper resistance and peer-to-peer systems to the social-science aspects of security.
+He initiated the study of the economics of security while on visits to Berkeley in 2001-2002, working with Hal Varian, and organized the first workshop on the subject here in 2001.
 Security economics is now a field with over a hundred active researchers.
-Ross has a long record of engagement in technology policy, starting with the crypto wars of the 1990s, and in 2012 received a Louis D. Brandeis award for his contributions to health privacy.
+Anderson has a long record of engagement in technology policy, starting with the crypto wars of the 1990s, and in 2012 received a Louis D. Brandeis award for his contributions to health privacy.
 He is a Fellow of the Royal Society and of the Royal Academy of Engineering.

 JAMES AQUILINA, J.D.
 '94

 James M. Aquilina is the Executive Managing Director of Stroz Friedberg, a global leader in investigations, intelligence and risk management.
 He supervises numerous digital forensic, Internet investigative and electronic discovery assignments for government agencies, major law firms, and corporate management and information systems departments.
 He has served as a neutral expert and has supervised the court-appointed forensic examination of digital evidence.
 Mr. Aquilina received his B.A. magna cum laude from Georgetown University, and his J.D. from the University of California, Berkeley School of Law, where he was a Richard Erskine Academic Fellow and served as an Articles Editor and Executive Committee Member of the California Law Review.